 There is a lot of talk recently that stocks might be getting expensive.
 Stock prices have climbed since 2009, so it is definitely reasonable to start questioning stock valuations.
 I’m starting to have some trouble finding obviously undervalued stocks.

 I thought a quick way to check on the scarcity of value opportunities would be to look at the distribution of stocks by the price to earnings ratio.
 Below I have included a histogram of the number of stocks in each of ten equal buckets of trailing twelve-month PE excluding extraordinary items between 3 and 99.
+If you are interested in trading, then our global community of traders deliver daily analysis of major market themes and technical structures, For more details about trader you can refer this website.

 Distribution of Stocks by PE – April 16, 2014